Entropic equality for worst-case work at any protocol speed

 also known as the \emph{guaranteed work}~\cite{EgloffDRV12}.
-In practice this may be realised by some very unlikely trajectory, and it is then natural to consider the worst-case work of some subset of trajectories $\mathcal{T}$:
+In physical situations this will have a finite upper bound as no battery has infinite energy.
+The worst-case value may be realized by a very unlikely trajectory.
+It is then natural to consider the worst-case work of a subset of trajectories $\mathcal{T}$: